EXCLUSIVE-Boeing does not expect FAA approval for MAX 10 before summer 2023 -letter | Business

 EXCLUSIVE-Boeing does not expect FAA approval for MAX 10 before summer 2023 -letter

-"With regard to the 737-10, Boeing's current project plan timeline has the 737-10 receiving an amended type certificate no sooner than summer 2023," the FAA said in a letter to Senator Roger Wicker, the top Republican on the Senate Commerce Committee, according to two sources who read portions of the letter to Reuters.
+"With regard to the 737-10, Boeing's current project plan timeline has the 737-10 receiving an amended type certificate no sooner than summer 2023," two sources quoted acting FAA Administrator Billy Nolen as saying in a letter to Senator Roger Wicker, the top Republican on the Senate Commerce Committee.
 The FAA, Boeing and Wicker's office declined to comment.

+The letter raises questions about when Boeing may be able to deliver MAX 10s after recently booking major orders from Delta Air Lines and other carriers.
+Last week, Wicker proposed extending the deadline for Boeing to win approval for the two new variants until September 2024 and hopes to attach the proposal to an annual defense bill.
+But it is not clear if the proposal will gain approval from Congress.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)